how motor ways work logo

 The Motorway

-A motorway can be a daunting place to be, especially for the beginner driver or someone who isn't naturally confident behind the wheel.
+A motorway can be a daunting place to be driving, especially for the beginner driver or someone who isn't naturally confident behind the wheel.

-Full of fast moving heavy goods vehicles, aggressive drivers, over inflated egos and plain old stupidity, it's hardly surprising that a lot of people tend to switch off and just stick to the middle lane, incorrectly believing it to be the easy route out or the safest place.
+Full of fast moving heavy goods vehicles, aggressive drivers, over inflated egos and plain old stupidity, it's hardly surprising that a lot of people tend to switch off and just stick to the middle lane, with the misconception that it is the easy route or the safest place to be.

 The motorways in the UK originally had no speed limit, designed to allow for cars to travel up to 100mph in safety.
 The first opened around half a century ago in 1958.

 Most have three lanes, with the nearside lane intended for all traffic and the outer lanes designated for overtaking slower moving traffic.
 As we all know, around 90% of the UK driving population don't know this or choose to ignore it.
-I'd bet on a 50:50 split of people who intentionally drive in the middle lane against people who genuinely believe it's not an overtaking lane.
+I'd bet on a 50:50 split of people who intentionally drive in the middle lane against people who genuinely believe it's the right place to be even if the left lane is clear.

 I am also under the impression that talks are in place to make undertaking illegal in all cases.
 I guess if you read this site and are unsure then have a quick search on the internet, I certainly couldn't find anything on the internet to prove undertaking was illegal except reading misinformed forum users' posts.